theali29/Lie-Detector/README.md

 - `--input` - Choose a camera, video file path, or screen dimensions in the form `x y width height` - defaults to device `0`
 - `--landmarks` - Set to any value to draw overlayed facial and hand landmarks
 - `--bpm` - Set to any value to include a heart rate tracking chart
-- `--flip` - Set to any value to flip along the y-axis for selfie view
+- `--flip` - Set to any value to flip along the y-axis for a selfie view
 - `--landmarks` - Set to any value to draw detected body landmarks from MediaPipe
 - `--record` - Set to any value to write the output to a timestamped AVI recording in the current folder
 - `--second` - Secondary video input device for mirroring prompts (device number or path)